South East Asia Command: Description

-The initial land forces operational area for SEAC was India, Burma, Ceylon, Malaya, northern islands of Sumatra, and, for offensive operations, Siam (Thailand).
-On 15 August 1945 (VJ-Day) this was expanded to include the rest parts of Dutch East Indies and southern part of French Indochina.
+The operational area for SEAC was India, Burma, Ceylon, Malaya, northern islands of Sumatra, Siam (Thailand), Dutch East Indies and southern part of French Indochina.

 Lieutenant-General Montagu Stopford, the second and final commander of SEAC, who commanded June–November 1946.

+1945 South East Asia Command issued pass.

 Command arrangements in SEAC were always complicated.
 Ideally there should have been under the Supreme Commander a Commander in Chief for each of the land sea and air forces.
 This was implemented for the naval and air forces (including the establishment of Air Command, South East Asia) but the British 11th Army Group, under SEAC itself, controlled only British land forces.
 US and Chinese forces serving in the South East Asian theatre, organised as the Northern Combat Area Command or NCAC commanded by Stilwell, answered directly to the Supreme Commander because Stilwell refused to serve under the 11th Army Group commander George Giffard.
 The Eleventh Army Group had the Fourteenth Army on the Burma front, and the British garrison in Ceylon under its direct command.
 Stilwell also served as Chief of Staff to Chiang Kai-shek, who was officially the Supreme Allied Commander in China.
 Air Chief Marshal Sir Richard Peirse was appointed the Air Commander in Chief under Mountbatten.
 Air units taking part in the Burma Campaign were, at first, part of either the RAF Third Tactical Air Force or the USAAF Tenth Air Force.
 Tenth Air Force came under SEAC only through Stilwell as commanding General CBI Theater.
 To avoid a potentially cumbersome chain of command and overlapping effort Mountbatten gave orders in December for the two air forces to be integrated under the name Eastern Air Command.
 The US Fourteenth Air Force, which was based in China and the US Twentieth Air Force – strategic bomber units based in India – were never controlled by SEAC but their operations were coordinated with SEAC.
 At sea, the command structure was relatively simple, since the Royal Navy was providing almost all naval forces in the area.
 Admiral Sir James Somerville, Commander-in-Chief, Eastern Fleet, became the naval commander under Mountbatten.